7span/flutter-launchpad-docs/docs/app-branding/about.md

 ![app-brand](/img/app-brand/app-brand-4.png)

 :::danger
-- You will get an alert about re-configure your firebase project and updating the google-services.json file once you change the package name as Flutter Launchpad provided default Firebase configuration will not work now.
+- You will get an alert about re-configure your firebase project and updating the google-services.json file once you change the package name as Dashing-Kit provided default Firebase configuration will not work now.
 - To re-configure Firebase follow the previos step.
 :::